vitobellini/bigdata-cluster/README.md

 # BigData Cluster
-Off-The-Shelf solution to setup a cluster with docker.
+Off-The-Shelf solution to run a cluster for Big Data with docker.

 Software installed: